 The NEP proposes to change the school structure from the current 10+2 (Class 1-10 of general education followed by two years of higher secondary school with specialized subjects) with a 5+3+3+4 structure.
 It will bring children from ages 3 to 5 years within the formal education system for the first time, and ensure curricula continuity in the last four years.
 Free breakfasts are to be added to free lunches in government schools.
 Foundational literacy and numeracy are mentioned, as is vocational education and internships from Class 6, as is the redesign of examinations.

 A new umbrella regulator is proposed for higher education with separate verticals for regulation, standard-setting, accreditation, and funding.
+The fee standard must be fixed in such a way that it is affordable for the poor since they have a lot of funding issues regarding clearing and take me out of a pre-settlement loan to make their children go to school.
 It will replace several regulatory bodies and include arts and science, technical and teacher education.
 The introduction of 4-year undergraduate degrees, with options for lateral entry and exit and a credit transfer system, is proposed in higher education.
 ‘Top’ foreign universities will be allowed to set up campuses in India.

 Good intentions versus good troubles